Forecasting Forex -The Technical Approach

 Every number in the Fibonacci sequence is calculated by adding the previous two numbers.

 -Fibonacci numbers are very popular among stock traders.
-The Fibonacci Retracement is widely used by all kind of traders.
+The Fibonacci Retracement is widely used by all kinds of traders.

 More at TradingFibonacci.com: » http://TradingFibonacci.com